blakelapierre/relational_modeler/Readme.md

 For the full grammar, please see [its definition](/src/grammar/RM.ohm.js).

 ````
- ! - Indicates the attribute is part of the table's primary key
+ @ - Indicates the attribute is part of the table's PRIMARY KEY
+ ! - Indicates the attribute is part of a UNIQUE constraint
  ? - Indicates the attribute may be NULL
--> - Indicates a foreign key attribute to the foreign table
+-> - Indicates a foreign key REFERENCE attribute to the foreign table
 ````

 ###Installation